ENCODE-DCC/encoded/src/encoded/schemas/changelogs/experiment.md

 ## Changelog for experiment.json

+### Minor changes since schema version 21

+* *pipeline_runs* property was added to allow specification of any pipeline run associated with this experiment

 ### Schema version 21

 * Added required property *experiment_classification* with enums "functional genomics assay" and "functional characterization assay"